 Serving it

-Make it in a square pan since this is a unique cake for a picnic, barbecue or potluck.
+But bake it in a square pan (brownie pan) if you're taking this unique cake to a picnic, barbecue or potluck.
+Squares are always easier to cut and eat.

 I like to serve it as a dessert with a scoop of ice cream.
 Slightly warm the cake before adding the ice cream, and wait for the oohs and aahs.